How to Use Kanban for WordPress Development

 Best Practices of Kanban Development

 The system includes the specifics behind WIP limits.
 It should be written directly on the board to refer to it whenever any clarification is needed.
 A good example is when a client’s directive in a card at the top of a column explains the number of articles claimed per day and the days.
-It also explains when articles are added to the board throughout the week.
+It also describes when articles are added to the board throughout the week.
 There should be a clarification on when a card is moved from one board to the next.
 You should have it built right into the sub-tasks on some of your cards, and you should only move the card once the previous sub-tasks are complete.
-More specific parameters like you can only move a card to the “Completed” column if you have added the article’s published link to your portfolio.
+More specific parameters like you can only move a card to the “Completed” column if you have added the article’s published a link to your portfolio.
 You may also include that they should be added as soon as the articles are paid for.

 The best thing about Kanban is that there isn’t one type of Kanban board that does the same thing.
 You can customize it to meet your office needs.
 Kanban only comes into place to enhance team collaboration and ensure that the project’s workflow goes smoothly and smoothly.
 In other words, the system is all about adapting to your workflow the perfect delivery of projects.